CoderDojoZH/resources/cards-scratch/breakout-game/README.md

 go to x: (-210) y: (160)
 ```

-We have made some calculations and if our bricks are 30 by 15 pixels which we can fit them in 13 columns and 3 rows.
+We have made some calculations and if our bricks are 30 by 15 pixels we can fit them in 13 columns and 3 rows.

 We keep track of the number of bricks, the row and the column, and we create each brick as a clone of the brick 0.
 Important notice: "row" and "column" must be for the sprite only.
 That way, each brick knows where it is.